 Conclusion

 With so many different usability testing methods, it is often difficult to choose the best one for your product.
-No worries! every UX engineer faces this problem.
-It is important to choose the method that you think will be good for your project and be flexible enough to change direction if necessary.
-Remember that the testing method you choose should align with both your resources and your objectives.
+No worries—every UX engineer faces this problem.
+It is important to choose the method you think will be good for your project.
+Be flexible enough to change direction if necessary.
+Remember that the testing method you choose should align with your resources and objectives.